 If you're looking to offer alternatives to in-person closings, read our FAQs for information on eClosings, eSignatures, remote online notarization (RON), and more.

 Remote working changes the way we do business.
 Borrowers need digital closing options.
 Fannie Mae supports many digital mortgage solutions, including full eClosings, hybrid eClosings, and full eClosings using remote online notarization (RON).

-Reduce cycle time and cut costs associated with generating and managing paper documents.
+Streamline processes associated with generating, reviewing, and managing paper closing documents.

 Borrowers can more easily review loan documents in advance, which helps create an informative, efficient closing process.

 eNotes can be electronically signed in all 50 states.
-As of March 2020, more than half the states have passed some form of RON legislation or authorized its acceptance.
+By the end of 2020, more than half the states have passed some form of RON legislation or authorized its acceptance.

 What is an eMortgage?